shigebeyond/jkmvc/doc/http/controller.md

 Property/method | What it does
 --- | ---
 req.setStatus(status:Int)|Set HTTP status for the request (200, 404, 500, etc.)
-res.renderString(content:String) | Set content to return for this request res.renderFile(file: File) | Set file to return for this request res.renderFile(file: String) | Set file to return for this request res.renderView(view:View) | Set view to return for this request
+res.renderHtml(content:String) | Set content to return for this request res.renderFile(file: File) | Set file to return for this request res.renderFile(file: String) | Set file to return for this request res.renderView(view:View) | Set view to return for this request